DavidW2211/Bachelor-thesis-TSC-patches/Spikes/Method1/Base/Instructions.md

 3. Scale them (We used 25 mm x 25 mm)
 4. Print them
 5. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 3, width can be used as needed)
-6. Cut **straightening** SMA to the desired length
+6. Cut **straightening** SMA to the desired length (We used 20-25 mm)
 7. `Optional`: Solder 2 jumper wires to the SMA
-8. Glue SMA to the top surface
+9. Glue SMA to the top surface (Put SMA into the hole &#8594; fill with granulate &#8594; add glue)
-9. Glue SMA to bottom part
+10. Glue SMA to bottom part (Put SMA into the hole &#8594; fill with granulate &#8594; add glue)
-10. Glue bottom part to the top surface
+11. Glue bottom part to the top surface (Add granulate to the surrface &#8594; add glue)
-11. Power the patch for actuation (We used 5V and 1A)
+12. Power the patch for actuation (We used 5V and 1A)